Latest Articles

 4. The act of eating can be a distraction from uncomfortable emotions or situations.

 Now that you understand the importance of addressing nervous system dysregulation, let’s explore how you can start recognising this pattern in your own life.
 These initial steps can help you begin to understand your own behaviours and triggers.
-By developing this awareness, you’ll be taking the first crucial steps towards answering the question, ‘Why can’t I stop eating?’ and paving the way for lasting change.
+By developing this awareness, you’ll be taking the first crucial steps towards answering the question, ‘Why can’t I stop eating!’

 My personal journey: